haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Fox’s Cunning.
 The target has advantage on Intelligence checks.
 Owl’s Wisdom.
 The target has advantage on Wisdom checks.
 At Higher Levels.
 When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 139

 Enlarge/Reduce
 2nd-­‐‑level transmutation